Reading comprehension: Assessment

 There are informal and formal assessments to monitor an individual's comprehension ability and use of comprehension strategies.
-Informal assessments are generally through observation and the use of tools, like story boards, word sorts, and interactive writing.
+Informal assessments are generally conducted through observation and the use of tools, like story boards, word sorts, and interactive writing.
 Many teachers use Formative assessments to determine if a student has mastered content of the lesson.
-Formative assessments can be verbal as in a Think-Pair-Share or Partner Share.
-Formative Assessments can also be Ticket out the door or digital summarizers.
+Formative assessments can be verbal as in a "Think-Pair-Share" or "Partner Share".
+Formative Assessments can also be "Ticket out the door" or "digital summarizers".
 Formal assessments are district or state assessments that evaluates all students on important skills and concepts.
-Summative assessments are typically assessments given at the end of a unit to measure a student's learning.
+Summative assessments typically, are assessments given at the end of a unit to measure a student's learning.

 Running records

 A popular assessment undertaken in numerous primary schools around the world are running records.
 Running records are a helpful tool in regard to reading comprehension.
 The tool assists teachers in analyzing specific patterns in student behaviors and planning appropriate instruction.
-By conducting running records teachers are given an overview of students reading abilities and learning over a period of time.
+By conducting running records, teachers are given an overview of students' reading abilities and learning over a period of time.

 In order for teachers to conduct a running record properly, they must sit beside a student and make sure that the environment is as relaxed as possible so the student does not feel pressured or intimidated.
-It is best if the running record assessment is conducted during reading, so there are not distractions.
+It is best if the running record assessment is conducted during reading, to avoid distractions.
 Another alternative is asking an education assistant to conduct the running record for you in a separate room whilst you teach/supervise the class.
-Quietly observe the students reading and record during this time.
+Quietly observe the students' reading and record during this time.
 There is a specific code for recording which most teachers understand.
-Once the student has finished reading ask them to retell the story as best they can.
+Once the student has finished reading, ask them to retell the story as best as they can.
 After the completion of this, ask them comprehensive questions listed to test them on their understanding of the book.
 At the end of the assessment add up their running record score and file the assessment sheet away.
 After the completion of the running record assessment, plan strategies that will improve the students' ability to read and understand the text.

 Overview of the steps taken when conducting a Running Record assessment: